One person rushed to hospital after shooting at Chinatown restaurant

 The area around the restaurant has been cordoned off and police are currently searching for video surveillance.

+Dundas Street was closed in both directions between Spadina and Kensington avenues but reopened just after 7 a.m.

-No information has been release about a potential suspect or suspects at this time.
+No information has been released about a potential suspect or suspects at this time.